DFE-Digital/register-early-career-teachers-public/documentation/communication-emails-to-schools/new-sit.md

 - your school (organisation)
 - the register early career teachers service

-You can get help with[DfE Sign-in](https://edd-help.signin.education.gov.uk/contact).
+You can get help with [DfE Sign-in](https://edd-help.signin.education.gov.uk/contact).

 ## Help and information